BaruaSourav/Ocean-Nav/README.md

 # Ocean-Nav
 This repository contains the development of two acoustic variables
 - *Potential Sub Surface Channel* which conveys the existence of a subsurface channel from a given sound speed profile.
-- [WIP] *Slope of Something (Slope of Sound Profile)* that will indicate the amount of sound wave that is trapped inside a sound channel.
+- Slope of Sound Profile, that will indicate the amount of sound wave that is trapped inside a sound channel.

 ## Notes
 ### Potential Sub-Surface Channel